Assyro AI

 • Applies to all parenteral products (injectables, ophthalmic solutions, inhalation products)

-• Mandates leachables testing in actual drug product formulation
+• Supports assessment of leachables in the actual drug product where relevant

 Metered Dose Inhaler (MDI) and Dry Powder Inhaler (DPI) Drug Products (1998):